llm-bible/llm-bible.github.io/_publications/ding2023fluid.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2302.12832"}
 tags: ['Ethics And Bias', 'Fine Tuning', 'Model Architecture', 'Pretraining Methods', 'Transformer']
 ---
-Cross45;domain analogical reasoning is a core creative ability that can be challenging for humans.
-Recent work has shown some proofs45;of concept of Large language Models (LLMs) ability to generate cross45;domain analogies.
+Cross-domain analogical reasoning is a core creative ability that can be challenging for humans.
+Recent work has shown some proofs-of concept of Large language Models (LLMs) ability to generate cross-domain analogies.
 However the reliability and potential usefulness of this capacity for augmenting human creative work has received little systematic exploration.
-In this paper we systematically explore LLMs capacity to augment cross45;domain analogical reasoning.
-Across three studies we found 1) LLM45;generated cross45;domain analogies were frequently judged as helpful in the context of a problem reformulation task (median 4 out of 5 helpfulness rating) and frequently (~8037; of cases) led to observable changes in problem formulations and 2) there was an upper bound of 2537; of outputs bring rated as potentially harmful with a majority due to potentially upsetting content rather than biased or toxic content.
-These results demonstrate the potential utility 45;45; and risks 45;45; of LLMs for augmenting cross45;domain analogical creativity.
+In this paper we systematically explore LLMs capacity to augment cross-domain analogical reasoning.
+Across three studies we found 1) LLM-generated cross-domain analogies were frequently judged as helpful in the context of a problem reformulation task (median 4 out of 5 helpfulness rating) and frequently (~8037; of cases) led to observable changes in problem formulations and 2) there was an upper bound of 2537; of outputs bring rated as potentially harmful with a majority due to potentially upsetting content rather than biased or toxic content.
+These results demonstrate the potential utility -- and risks -- of LLMs for augmenting cross-domain analogical creativity.